magento/architecture/design-documents/message-queue/EvaluationTechnologies.md

 ## Evaluation of Technologies

-There are many messaging technologies available in the market, we are specially focusing on AWS cloud and its provided managed services, for this exercise.
+There are many messaging technologies available in the market, we are specially focusing on Cloud Managed services, for this exercise.
 Please note that this evaluation is based on the current interface/contract and evaluating the possiblity of having another implementation of QueueInterface without breaking related functionality.

 ### Interface based Comparison Summary